vesoft-inc/nebula/docs/nebula-design-concepts.md

 ![image][example8]

-### API and console
+### API and SDK

-Nebula Graph provides consoles in C++, Java, and Golang.
+Nebula Graph provides SDKs in C++, Java, and Golang.
 Nebula Graph uses RPC to communicate among servers, and the communication protocol is Facebook-Thrift.
 Users can also use Nebula Graph on Linux.
-Nebula Graph's web console is in progress and will be released soon.
+Nebula Graph's web SDK is in progress and will be released soon.